The Bible says in Philippians 3:15, Let us therefore, as many as be

 their belly.
 This is a statement that makes it clear that such false

-teachers are not worshippers of god.
+teachers are not worshippers of God.
 They are not teaching another way to get

 to God.
 Their god is their belly.
-In other words they are consumed by selfish
+In other words, they are consumed by selfish

 motivation.
-The desire for power or personal advancement is what motivates
+The desire for power or personal advancement is what motivates them.

-that they have not gone to God to ask for wisdom.
+they have not gone to God to ask for wisdom.

 A true worshipper of God wants to glorify God: that is, to hold